SHZhang214/Airfoil_Optimization_Using_XFoil-Python_Genetic_Algorithm/README.md

 A Python-based aerodynamic shape optimization code for 2D airfoils at transonic conditions (Mach 0.6, Re = 3e6).
 Two approaches are implemented: (1) deformation of NACA 64-210 using Bernstein polynomials, and (2) pure CST parameterization from scratch.

+Restrictions such as thickness are added so that the generated airfoils are realistic for real-world engineering.

 ## Features

 - **NACA 64-210 Deformation**: Perturb the baseline airfoil with smooth Bernstein basis functions